Would you like to subscribe to our newsletter?

-This report card summarises how our understanding of marine climate change impacts has developed since the first MCCIP report card and lessons for science to policy reporting.
+This report card summarises how our understanding of marine climate change impacts has developed over 10 years since the first MCCIP report card and lessons for science to policy reporting.

 “Concern about the state of our seas has caused them to be studied more intensively – and extensively – than ever before.
 Here is a summary of the findings.
 They have never been more important.”